AnshumanSrivastava108/Folder-Encrypter/README.md

 ### Folder Locking

 In computing, cacls and its replacement, icacls, are Microsoft Windows native command line utilities capable of displaying and modifying the security descriptors on folders and files.
-An access control list is a list of permissions for securable object, such as a file or folder, that controls who can access it.[8]
+An access control list is a list of permissions for securable object, such as a file or folder, that controls who can access it.

 To lock your file or folder type cacls "File Path" [/t] /e /p everyone:n.
 The /t is used to lock all folders and files within a folder.
-My file is located at C:\Users\Michael\Desktop\Cool\testdoc.txt, so I will type cacls "C:\Users\Michael\Desktop\Cool\testdoc.txt" /e /p everyone:n. har mych2[]="\" /t /e /p everyone:n"; -To lock the folder har mych2[]="\" /t /e /p everyone:f";-To Unlock the folder
+My file is located at C:\Users\Michael\Desktop\Cool\testdoc.txt, so I will type cacls "C:\Users\Michael\Desktop\Cool\testdoc.txt" /e /p everyone:n.

+har mych2[]="\" /t /e /p everyone:n"; -To lock the folder

+har mych2[]="\" /t /e /p everyone:f";-To Unlock the folder

 ## Results